Google Unveils New Pixel, Its Latest Attempt In The Smartphone Battle.

 With advanced hardware and a proprietary chip that taps into the internet giant’s other offerings, the new devices borrow a page from Apple’s playbook.

-Samsung phones are powered by Google’s Android platform, and many of them are affordable to those on tight budgets.
+Samsung phones are powered by Google’s Android platform and come in a number of price ranges.

 Apple has continually targeted the high-end of the market with iPhones, closely regulating the hardware and software to the point where antitrust concerns have arisen.

-Google’s own Tensor chip, created along the lines of processors it made for data centers to enable computers to think more like people, debuts in Pixel 6 variants with ultrafast 5G wireless connectivity.
+“We have cutting-edge hardware, so Pixel can deliver even better real-world performance, as well as new AI-driven experiences that have never been conceivable before,” Osterloh added.

-“It’s basically a mobile system on a chip geared around artificial intelligence,” said Google devices senior vice president Rick Osterloh during a press conference at the company’s Silicon Valley headquarters.
+Google’s Tensor processor, which enables computers to think more like people, debuts in Pixel 6 versions with superfast 5G wireless capability.

-According to Osterloh, the Pixel 6 hardware and software combination improves the smartphone’s ability to interpret what people say, paving the way for a future of “ambient computing.”
+According to Osterloh, the Pixel 6 hardware and software combination improves the smartphone’s ability to recognize what has been dubbed “another step toward a future of “ambient computing.”

 As depicted in the 2013 science fiction romance film “Her,” the word refers to being able to access the internet or computational power at any time.